aces/Loris/modules/data_release/test/TestPlan.md

 8. Ensure that when a box is unchecked, the user's access to any of the released files with that version is revoked.

-9. Ensure that when a box is checked, the user is granted access to all files with that release version.
+9. Ensure that when a box is checked, the user is granted access to all files within that release version.

 10. Ensure that an unmodified checkbox does not give or revoke any access permissions